natemaia/dk/README.md

 ```
 and tries to execute it, **it must be executable**.

-For advanced configuration like layout and callback functions, copy the default
+Further configuration like new layout and callback functions can be done by
-config header `src/config.def.h` to `src/config.h` then edit it and recompile.
+copying he default config header `src/config.def.h` to `src/config.h`, editing
-This file isn't tracked by git so you can maintain configuration across updates.
+it and recompiling.
+This file isn't tracked by git so you can maintain
+configuration across updates.

 #### Commands

 ###### Syntax Outline
-Included with yaxwm is a small program `yaxcmd` to communicate with the WM.
+Yaxwm includes a small program `yaxcmd` to communicate with the window manager,
+this is what you will be interacting with.
+The commands have a very basic syntax
-It uses a very rudimentary parsing system to break down commands into smaller pieces *(tokens)*.
+and parsing system, commands are broken down into smaller pieces *(tokens)*.

 A token is delimited by one or more: